deepset-ai/haystack/README.rst

     reader.predict(question="Who is the father of Arya Starck?", documents=documents, top_k=3)

 This Reader comes with:

 * quite many configuration options
-* using multiple processes for preprocessing
+* multiple processes for preprocessing
 * option to train
 * option to evaluate